 Neil Armstrong was the first man ever to touch the moon’s surface and walk on it when he and his crew landed on the moon in 1969.
 The boot prints from his feet on the ground are still there!
 The only way to wipe off his footprints (and other astronauts’) is if another space body hits and demarcates the moon’s surface.

 12. There Is a Difference Between Meteoroid, Meteorite, and Meteor

-The size of a meteoroid ranges between a speck of dust, to 10 meters in diameter!
+The size of a meteoroid ranges from a speck of dust to 10 meters in diameter!
 Giant meteoroids are also known as asteroids.
 When a meteoroid from space enters the Earth’s atmosphere and lands on the surface (not having burnt up in the atmosphere), we call it a meteorite.
 On the other hand, if it burns up when falling through the atmosphere before reaching the surface, we call it a meteor.